-As we have therefore one common object in view, the plain question for us to consider, is which of us has the greatest power to do good to Upper Canada? or, in other words, can you do as much good for yourselves as I can do for you?
+As we have therefore one common object in view, the plain $q{\rm b}$ -tion for us to consider, is which of us has the greatest

-It is my opinion that you cannot!
-It is my opinion that if you choose to dispute with me, and live on bad terms with the Mother Country, you will to use a homely phrase, oniy quarrel with your own 'bread and butter.'
-If you like to try the experiment by electing members, who will again stop the supplies; do so, for I can have no objection whatever; on the other hand, if you choose fearlessly to embark your interests with my character, depend upon it I will take paternal care of them both.
+It is no gointon that you cannot?
+It is my opinion that if you cannot be to dispute with me, and live on bad terms with the brighter Country, you will to use a fronch phrase, only quarrently with your own "bread and batter."
+If you like to try the appearance they deciring menthan, who will again stop the supplies the so, for I can have no objection whatever; on the other hand, if you choose it triessy to embark your interests with we character, depend upon it will take paternal care of the sub-th.

-If I am allowed, I will by reason and mild conduct, begin first of all by tranquilizing the country, and as soon as that object shall be gained, I will use all my influence with his Majesty's Government to make such alteration in the land granting departments, as shall attract into Upper Canada the redundant wealth and population of the mother country.
-Men! women and money are what you want, and if you will send to Parliament members of moderate politics, who will cordially and devoid of self-interest, assist me, depend upon it you will gain more than you possibly can do by hopelessly trying to insult me; for let your conduct be what it may, I am quite determined so long as I may occupy the station I now do, neither to give offence, nor to take it.
+It I am allowed, I will by reason and mild conduct, begin 111 am allowed, I will by reason and mid conduct, tegra-fitst of all by tranque l'alight country, and as soon as that abject shall be gaused, I will use all my influence with His Majenty's Government to make such alteration in the Land granting dipartments, assiall attract into Upper Canada tho red to be two this and population of this multer Country.
+Majer red in that we fith and popuration of tasmooner County, bear women and money are what you want, and if you will send on Purition, at monthers of moderate politics, who will cordially and devoid of self interest, assist me, depend upon it you will ann wevon ut set interest, assist no, depend upon it you will g int more than you possible can do by hopplessly trying to in-sult no; for let your conduct be what it may, I am quite de-termined so long as I may occupy the station I now do, nei-ther to give offence, nor to take it.